 The expected rate of return on pension plan assets of 5.75% is based on expectations of long-term rates of return at the beginning of the year and reflects the current pension plan asset mix.
 A new investment policy was adopted by Hydro One effective May 14, 2018 and is being implemented over several years.
-Hydro One's current expectation is that the new investment policy will not be fully implemented until 2021-2022.
-As such, with the implementation timing noted above, the actual asset mix as at November 1, 2019 is appropriate for the December 31, 2019 disclosures and the 2020 registered pension plan costs.
+Notably this includes the move to real-estate and infrastructure and the removal of specific regional equity and fixed income mandates.
+Hydro One's current expectation is that the new policy asset mix will not be fully implemented until 2021-2022.
+The expected rate of return for the December 31, 2020 disclosures and the 2021 registered pension plan expense is based on the plan's ultimate target asset mix.